Aging is a fact of life. Aging boldly is a state of mind.

-Our mission is to offer information and inspiration with a healthy dose of irreverence, to make you feel heard and understood, and to connect you with women as smart and cheeky as you are.
+Our mission is to offer information and inspiration with a healthy dose of irreverence for women over 45, to make you feel heard and understood, and to connect you with women as smart and cheeky as you are.

 That was 25 years ago.
 We never landed the girls’ getaway; the best prospect ended up being downstream from a nudist colony, and, let’s face it, it’s always the wrong people who go naked.
 Mostly it didn’t work out because we got busy birthing babies and figuring out how we were going to get them to 18 without smothering them or turning them into a therapist’s meal ticket.
 We helped each other through, respectively, a nasty divorce and wonderful remarriage, and a severe depression.
 One of us thoroughly traveled the world with her family; the other built a business with her husband.

 Now we’re in our mid-50s and grappling with current or impending “empty nest syndrome”—a term as dreadful as the condition itself.
 However, we like to think of this as our shaken Etch A Sketch moment, when the slate is once again blank.
 Today, our conversations question which direction we are headed in and how to get there.
 How to drink it all in and how to give back.
 While the girls’ getaway never materialized, an online refuge has.
 It is this, Next Tribe, which we hope will be a portal to new joy and purpose.

 We wanted a safe spot to share with like-minded women who were also intent on squeezing all the juice out of the fat mango of life.